jolly709090/Combat-Demo-Downloader/README.md

-Powershell script, downloads Elite: Dangerous 'Combat Tutorial Demo' from the official CDN.
+Downloads Elite: Dangerous 'Combat Tutorial Demo' from the official CDN.

-Usage:
+Get a hassle-free archive [here](https://cdn.rawgit.com/xaduha/Combat-Demo-Downloader/BinaryWrapper_0.2/BinaryWrapper/CombatDemoDownloader.zip)!

+Or if you prefer a Powershell version of the downloader:

 1. [Download](https://github.com/xaduha/Combat-Demo-Downloader/archive/master.zip) and extract the script.
 2. Start run.cmd